ROCm/rocm-install-on-linux/docs/install/rocm-runfile-installer.rst

 -----------------------------

-For single-system environments, users can choose to have the ROCm Runfile Installer automatically install the dependency requirements as part of the pre-installation stage for ROCm or the AMDGPU driver.
+For single-system environments, users can choose to have the ROCm Runfile Installer automatically install the dependency requirements as part of the pre-installation stage for ROCm or the AMD GPU Driver.
 Any missing dependency requirements can be installed using the **Install Dependencies** option of the **Pre-Install Configuration Settings** menu in the GUI or from the command line using the ``deps=install rocm`` or ``deps=install amdgpu`` argument.